andrewcargill/superheros/README.md

 ### The factors in setting these goals:
 - Project submission deadline (Production time of 2 weeks).
 - Entry level knowledge and understanding of creating a React frontend and API backend.
-- This project feel over the Christmas and New Year period so there was no access to Mentor support and limited access to tutor support.
+- This project fell over the Christmas and New Year period so there was no access to Mentor support and limited access to tutor support.

 ### Project goals: